tsh2/databox_new/scripts/registry/README.md

-# Mirror databoxsystems from docker hub
+# Mirror databoxsystems2 from docker hub

 When running demos and hack days there can be issues with external network connectivity.
 Instilling databox and the SDK requires around 3GB per install.